chrisjowen/Annotatable/README.md

 # Annotatable

-Add simple annotations to elixir methods which can be used later to do some funkiness
+Add simple annotations to elixir methods which can be used later to do some funkiness see https://medium.com/@cowen/annotations-in-elixir-450015ecdd97

-#Usage
+## Usage

 ```
 defmodule Example do